Do you want to start an apple farming business? Here in this article, we have listed down a detailed plan guide and the steps needed to farm apples.

-You must arrange proper irrigation system for healthy tree growth.
+You must arrange a proper irrigation system for healthy tree growth.
 In addition, you must irrigate young trees every 4 – 10 days based on your soil type and temperatures.
 Mature trees need deep watering about every 2 weeks during the growing season so that moisture reaches a depth of 2-3 feet.
-This deep irrigation encourages a well establish deep rooted tree.
+This deep irrigation encourages a well establish deep-rooted tree.

 Training & Pruning

 Heavily pruned trees are more vigorous and require less nitrogen.
 Some varieties of apple trees are also naturally faster growing and may require no fertilizer to maintain acceptable growth and fruit production.
-However, over fertilization actually reduces fruit production and makes trees more susceptible to pest and diseases.
+However, over-fertilization actually reduces fruit production and makes trees more susceptible to pests and diseases.
 Retest soil every 3-4 years to determine what nutrients (if any) you will need to apply to the soil.

 Frequent hand pulling and shallow cultivation, no deeper than an inch, controls weeds and minimally disturbs roots.
 Deeper cultivation disrupts shallow roots and is not recommended for young, establishing trees.